Categories

 Black Impala ram with common Impala Ewes

 Hunting black impala is more favorable when looking for bachelor herds of rams rather than breeding herds.
 Hunters often seek the best rams and trophies, making trophy quality a key consideration.
 The herd’s propensity to herd tightly requires hunters to exercise great caution, as this behavior can make hunting challenging and demands careful shot placement.
+Impala tend to herd tightly together when alarmed, making it easy to shoot more than one with a single shot.

 Black Impala are social animals and must be approached with caution during the hunt.
 Only an experienced hunter should attempt certain advanced hunting techniques.